ON CANCER,

 CANCER, GENERAL OVERVIEW:

-1. Turning on of the chemical signal which causes a cell to rapidly divide.
+1. Turning on the chemical signal which causes a cell to rapidly divide.

-2. Turning off of the chemical signal which turns stops a cell from rapidly dividing.
+2. Turning off the chemical signal which turns stops a cell from rapidly dividing.

-3. Stimulate the formation of new capillaries to assure adequate oxygen supply for continued growth.
+3. Stimulating the formation of new capillaries to assure adequate oxygen supply for continued growth of the abnormal cells.

 5. Invade adjacent tissues: Most organs are enveloped in a membrane (muscles and lungs).
 Most cancers fairly early develop the ability to grow through the membrane and invade adjacent tissues.

-8. Some cancers have abnormal DNA due to gross changes in the chromosome that consist of translocation, duplication, deletion, or inversion.[v]
+9. Most cancers have abnormal DNA due to gross changes in the chromosome that consist of translocation, duplication, deletion, or inversion.[iv]
 This type of abnormality results in the imperfect expression of genes on that chromosome.

-9. Another way to speed up the timetable is the disabling of the gene which functions in mechanism that checks during cell mitosis that accurate replication in the new chromosome of the DNA has occurred.
-Several such genes, such as P53, have been identified.
-When disabled the risk of cancer in the cell types that rely upon that gene will increase several fold.
-If the factor has been inherited the cancer type will be common among relatives and often can occur unusually early.
-P53 is associated with breast and several other types of cancer.
+10. Most cancers have disabled the gene which functions in mechanism that checks during cell mitosis that accurate replication in the new chromosome of the DNA has occurred[v].
+Several genes, such as P53, have been identified as essential for this replication checking process.
+When disabled the risk of cancer in a cell type found in that tissue will increase several fold.
+If the factor has been inherited the cancer type will be common among relatives.
+Also such cancer will occur earlier than the norm.
+P53 is associated with breast and several other types of cancer, for it is only active in certain tissues.

-11. Express any of a number of genes which give stem cells their unique properties.
-This is a new finding, one which explains the failure of treatments for some patients.
+12. Express any of a number of genes which give stem cells their unique properties.
+This is a new finding, one which explains the failure of treatments for some patients

 THERE ARE A LARGE NUMBER OF GENES WHICH CAN PLAY A ROLE IN THE PORDUCTION OF A CACEROUS CELL LINE.
 Scientists have identified over 100 genes that are involved in the twelve above processes.
 Since a gene occurs on both strands of a chromosome, one inherited from the mother, the other from the father, normally the gene in each strand must be altered by mutation.
 In some cancers however, the two alleles have not been disabled, but rather their production reduced.
 The gross errors in chromosome replication (aneuploidy), such as translocation, can alter the production of an oncogene.
 Often for a tumor, the cells are not just aneuploidy, but also unstable, changing every few generations.
 In about half of the aneuploidy cells, the mechanism involves the formation of spindles during mitosis.[viii]
 Cell biology is complex, and as I pointed out over a decade ago and others still affirm, “each tumor is unique.”[ix]

 RATE OF MUTATION: There are 4 scenarios for speeding up the rate of mutations.
 One is a mutation in a single cell that disables one of the systems that checks to see that during mitosis the newly formed mRNA and the DNA are as proscribed by the parent strand of DNA.
-With this system disabled, the rate of mutations (imperfect copies of the DNA or RNA) is increased that cell several fold.
-Second, this disabling of all the cells due to an inherited mutation in that system.
-This occurs in only a couple of percent, though such people typically run around a 90% risk of developing cancer in the affected tissue.
+With this system disabled, the rate of mutations (imperfect copies of the DNA or RNA) is increased in that cell several fold.
+Second, inherited mutation in the system which check for and corrects mutations that occur during mitosis.
+Under 10% of people are born with such mutations.
+Such mutation confers a very high risk, typically over 90% for developing cancer in that affected tissue.
 A third one is through a cancer-causing retrovirus that has “hijacked” proto-oncogenes from their host’s genome, mutating them in the process to make malfunctioning versions.
 “Only 15 percent of human cancers are caused by genes introduced by viruses” (Bailey 137).
-The fourth is environmental factors, namely mutagenic substances and radiation including sunshine.
-The primary environmental one is in air filtered through tobacco.
+The fourth is environmental factors, namely mutagenic substances and radiation including photons (sunshine).
+The primary environmental cause of cancer is in air filtered through tobacco.
 Consistent with other later studies, Ravenholt (1983) found that there were 450,000 premature deaths caused by tobacco, including 50,000 from second-hand smoke—a figure that has remained constant over 3 decades.

 NATURAL SELECTION PLAYS A ROLE IN RESISTANCE TO CHEMOTHERAPY: A cell line with the ability to undergo genetic alterations at high rate can become resistant to chemotherapy.
 Thus initial success evaporates when one of the cancerous cells undergoes a mutation that makes it, and thus the new cell line resistant to a particular chemotherapy.